 When to Break a Low Pair

-Conversely there are situations where the math shows us that breaking a low pair is profitable over the long term and part of jacks or better optimal strategy.
+Conversely, there are situations where the best Jacks or Better strategy to win at video Poker shows us that breaking a low pair is profitable over the long term.

 When to Keep a High Pair

-A pair of Jacks or Better in video poker constitutes a winning hand where you are guaranteed your money back.
+A pair of Jacks or Better in video Poker constitutes a winning hand and you are guaranteed to get your money back.

 Breaking a Winning Pat Hand

-When most players are dealt a winning pat hand such as a straight, full house or any form or flush they hold all your cards and take the win.
+When most players are dealt a winning pat hand such as a Straight, a Full House, or any form or Flush, you should hold all your cards and take the win.

-- When dealt a pat flush such as 59TJQK we also have what is called four to a royal.
-In this situation the correct play is to discard the 5 and go for the royal flush.
+- When dealt a pat flush such as 5-9-T-J-Q-K we also have what is called four to a Royal Flush.
+In this situation the correct play is to discard the 5 and go for the Royal Flush.

-- When dealt a pat straight that is also four to a royal such a TsJsQhKsAs, we should discard the Qh and go for the royal.
+- When dealt a pat straight that is also four to a Royal Flush such a Ts-Js-Qh-Ks-As, we should discard the Qh and go for the royal.
 The payoff when we hit the Qs is worth it.

 Playing Jacks or Better video poker in an optimal way maximises your expected return as a player.